 I am only reminding you

-The definition of time which we use is:
+The widely accepted definition of time which we know from school is:

 “Non spatial continuum in which the events occur.”